Thanks for visiting our website. We get a lot of questions on a daily basis - you may find the most common answers here!

-Project LUNI focusses on the street cats of Singapore.
+Project LUNI focuses on the street cats of Singapore.
 We cannot take in your cat as this will take up space for street cats that need our help more.
 It is very sad if people adopt/buy cats and don't think of them as a family members.
 If something unforeseen happens and you REALLY cannot take your cat along on a move or similar, please try to rehome them via the many cat Facebook groups.

 Can you sterilize my pet cat for free?